kujenga/website/content/blog/goml-mlp.md

 have the same code be runnable by a variety of execution backends like GPUs.

 These may be topics for future posts!
-If you've made it this far, thanks for following along and I hope you found this helpful in gaining a deeper understanding of the basics of neural networks.
+If you've made it this far, thanks for following along!
+I hope you found this helpful in gaining a deeper understanding of the basics of neural networks.

 ## Resources